 If you find yourself on the metro at night, avoid riding in an empty carriage.

 All tap water in Spain is safe to drink—but as with any place where you’re not used to the water, you will have to get used to the taste.
 You may notice a chlorine-like aftertaste in some coastal areas of Spain.

 To travel in a more sustainable way, invest in a filtered water bottle that you can carry with you instead of buying bottled water.

 Lying on the beach is one of the more popular things to do in Spain, but locals say to keep a couple of things in mind.
 The Mediterranean coast is hot and sunstroke is a real concern.
 Stay hydrated and don’t overdo it with the sangria.
-Our trip planners note you should be aware of the flag systems at the beaches:
+Our locals note you should be aware of the flag systems at the beaches:

 The best beaches sport blue flags—that means they meet the highest standards of international health and safety.

 Spain is a great place for solo female travelers.
 To stay safe as a solo traveler, locals recommend: